 Last year we launched our Kaffa Handshake program and unveiled a bunch of great Handshake coffee, from producers around the world.
 The first was Mateo from El Molino in the Antioquia region of Colombia.
-This year we have added his neighbor, good friend, and great coffee collaborator Jaime, from El Eden to the Handshake coffee program.
+This year we have added his neighbour, good friend, and great coffee collaborator Jaime, from El Eden to the Handshake coffee program.

-El Molino – Mateo was an instant favorite in 2017 and we are so happy to be able to continue our relationship with him.
+El Molino – Mateo was an instant favourite in 2017 and we are so happy to be able to continue our relationship with him.
 Mateo has worked very hard over the last 5 years to grow El Molino into a real coffee powerhouse.
 Adding the raised drying beds last winter and this spring he built himself a new washing station.
-With bigger tanks and better washing channels, this will serve to improve sorting of parchment and consistency of coffee.
-Not happy with simply good coffee, Mateo continues to make improvements and has definitely found a recipe to create one of Colombias best micro-lots.
+With bigger tanks and better washing channels, this will serve to improve the sorting of parchment and consistency of coffee.
+Not happy with simply good coffee, Mateo continues to make improvements and has definitely found a recipe to create one of Colombia’s best micro-lots.

 Both farms are hand picking, selectively the ripest cherries, making weekly trips throughout the farm, to pick from the trees that are ripe at that time.
-Usually it takes 3-4 weeks for Mateo and his sisters to pick through their 1 hectare farm of about 4,000 coffee trees.
+Usually, it takes 3-4 weeks for Mateo and his sisters to pick through their 1-hectare farm of about 4,000 coffee trees.
 Both El Molino and El Eden use raised drying beds, which creates controlled and even drying of their coffees.
 Even drying helps eliminate the possibility of defects, while also improving the stability and cleanliness of the cup.
 Both places are also selecting the bad, cracked or defective parchment from the coffee, while it dries.

-At El Molino the coffees are dry fermented (without water) for up to 36 hours, this longer dry fermentation time allows local yeasts to create the delicious sweetness and fullness, that we have come know.
+At El Molino the coffees are dry fermented (without water) for up to 36 hours, this longer dry fermentation time allows local yeasts to create the delicious sweetness and fullness, that we have come to know.
 The fermentation without water, not only saves water, but it also creates a much faster, more powerful fermentation process, then the wet-style.
-After that coffees are washed and then sent to the raised drying beds.
+After those coffees are washed and then sent to the raised drying beds.